Your Child's Checkup: 18 Years

 - have long-term plans for the future

-6. Order tests.
-Your doctor may assess your teen's risk for anemia, high cholesterol, and tuberculosis and order tests, if needed.
+7. Order tests.
+Your doctor may check for anemia, high cholesterol, tuberculosis, and sexually transmitted diseases (STDs) and order tests, if needed.

-Here are some things to keep in mind until the next routine visit:
+Here are some things to keep in mind until your next checkup:

 These checkup sheets are consistent with the American Academy of Pediatrics (AAP)/Bright Futures guidelines.